Faculty Success

 Provost Leadership Program

 The goal of the Provost Leadership Program is to develop academic leaders who will guide MU into the future.
 Through the program, members are able to come together for development and growth as leaders, while expanding and enriching their professional networks on personal and institutional levels.
-Read more in a story: Provost Leadership Program: Developing MU’s Next Academic Leaders – Office of the Provost
+Read more in a story: Provost Leadership Program: Developing MU’s Next Academic Leaders – Office of the Provost.
+22% have assumed new leadership roles since completing the program.

 Creating supports for faculty